rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ## Issues related to the Security Considerations (& NACM filtering)

-1. Need to consider how NACM applies to YANG Push Lite, which may differ for dynamic vs configured subscription, but generally we want the permissions to be checked when the subscription is created rather than each time a path is accessed.
+1. Need to consider how NACM applies to YANG Push v2, which may differ for dynamic vs configured subscription, but generally we want the permissions to be checked when the subscription is created rather than each time a path is accessed.
 1. Where should this be in the document (current it in the security considerations section)

 1. Do we want to retain the the current text in {{events}} introduction related to terminating a subscription if permissions change?